 The “Lane Departure Avoidance” had already existed before this update and was called “Lane Keeping Assist”.
 Previously, this feature has warned the driver by vibration of the steering wheel when leaving the lane.
 So, the old “Lane Keeping Assist” has been renamed to “Lane Departure Avoidance” and now offers the following three additional modes:

 - Off: no warning and no active intervention by the vehicle.

 - Warning: when leaving the lane without flashing, the driver is warned by steering wheel vibration (this corresponds to the former “Lane Keeping Assist”).
 However, the car does not intervene.

 - Assist: The car automatically steers gently against it if you drift out of lane without flashing.

 The “Lane Departure Avoidance” can be switched off permanently.

 Emergency Lane Departure Avoidance

 This function was introduced with software version 2019.16 for Model 3.
 It is used when there is a danger of a collision or when the vehicle threatens to leave the road boundary.
 The “Emergency Lane Departure Avoidance” seems to intervene more strongly than the normal “Lane Departure Avoidance”.
-This function can also be switched off permanently.
+This function can only be switched off for the current trip and not permanently.

 The opinions of the Tesla drivers are currently still different.
 Some drivers report that they deliberately let their vehicle drift towards the side of the road and ELDA intervened perfectly.
 Others believe that the system also reacts in situations where it should not intervene.
 Finally, as with all new software features, they are getting better and better with time and updates.
 Some comments from the Tesla Forum.